dhanushan16/SQL-Practice/DML/DML_Interview_Questions.md

 **Answer:**
 Yes.
 Multiple UPDATE statements can be executed one after another, and each statement updates the rows that satisfy its own condition.

+# DELETE Command

+### 1. What is the DELETE command?

+**Answer:**
+The `DELETE` command is a DML (Data Manipulation Language) command used to remove existing records (rows) from an existing table.

+---

+### 2. Does DELETE remove the entire table structure?

+**Answer:**
+No. The `DELETE` command only removes data from rows.
+The table structure, columns, and definition remain unchanged.

+---

+### 3. Can DELETE be used to delete specific rows?

+**Answer:**
+Yes.
+Specific rows can be deleted by using the `WHERE` clause with a condition.

+---

+### 4. What happens if we execute DELETE without a WHERE clause?

+**Answer:**
+If the `WHERE` clause is omitted, all rows in the table will be deleted.
+The table structure will remain unchanged.

+---

+### 5. What is the purpose of the WHERE clause in DELETE?

+**Answer:**
+The `WHERE` clause is used to specify the condition and identify which rows should be deleted.

+---

+### 6. Can we delete multiple rows using a single DELETE statement?

+**Answer:**
+Yes.
+Multiple rows can be deleted using a single DELETE statement if multiple rows satisfy the condition specified in the WHERE clause.

+---

+### 7. What happens if the WHERE condition does not match any row?

+**Answer:**
+No rows will be deleted.
+The query will execute successfully without modifying any data.

+---

+### 8. If multiple rows have the same value in the column used in WHERE condition, how many rows will be deleted?

+**Answer:**
+All rows that satisfy the condition will be deleted.
+DELETE removes every matching row, not only the first matching row.

+---

+### 9. Can DELETE insert new rows into a table?

+**Answer:**
+No. DELETE only removes existing records.
+It cannot insert new records.

+---

+### 10. What is the difference between DELETE and DROP?

+**Answer:**

+- `DELETE` removes data from rows of a table.
+- `DROP` removes the entire table including data and structure.

+---

+### 11. What is the difference between DELETE and TRUNCATE?

+**Answer:**

+- `DELETE` can remove specific rows using the WHERE clause.
+- `TRUNCATE` removes all rows and does not support the WHERE clause.
+- `DELETE` is a DML command, whereas `TRUNCATE` is a DDL command.

+---

+### 12. Can DELETE remove duplicate records?

+**Answer:**

+Yes.
+If duplicate records satisfy the WHERE condition, all matching duplicate records will be deleted.

+---

+### 13. What happens when DELETE is executed on an empty table?

+**Answer:**

+No rows will be deleted because there are no records available in the table.
+The query will execute successfully.

+---

+### 14. Can we delete rows based on multiple conditions?

+**Answer:**

+Yes.
+Multiple conditions can be used with operators like `AND` or `OR` to delete required rows.

+---

+### 15. What is the difference between DELETE with WHERE clause and DELETE without WHERE clause?

+**Answer:**

+- DELETE with WHERE clause removes only rows that satisfy the condition.
+- DELETE without WHERE clause removes all rows from the table.

+---

+### 16. Does DELETE remove the table permanently?

+**Answer:**

+No. DELETE removes only the data stored in the table.
+The table remains available for future operations.

+---

+### 17. Which command is used to remove all records from a table while keeping the structure?

+**Answer:**

+`DELETE` without a WHERE clause or `TRUNCATE` can remove all records while keeping the table structure.